William-myint/Atomic-Mass-Calculator/README.md

 # Atomic-Mass-Calculator
-Reallife Aplication of Cramer's Rule in Atomic Mass Calculator
+This project is the real-life application of Cramer's Rule in Atomic Mass Calculator for Mathematics